TolikPylypchuk/Matchmaker/README.md

     }

     throw new MatchException(
-        "This will never happen, but C# can't know that");
+        "This will never happen, but C# can't know that.");
 }
 ```